improves mother and child care in Afrika

 The Mount Meru Foundation received financial support from various private individuals in 2022.
 The board members have not declared any expenses for their activities and have not received any compensation.

-The Foundation receives donations from a number of loyal donors every year.
+The Foundation receives donations every year from a number of loyal donors.

-We have placed the many donations made in memory of Margriet for the Mount Meru Foundation under the name of the Margriet Fund.
-This is to use the amount for a suitable destination in due course.
+We have placed the many donations made in memory of Margriet for the Mount Meru Foundation under the name Fonds Margriet.
+This is so that the amount can be used for a suitable purpose in due course.

-In 2017, the Foundation received an interest-free loan of 5000 euros from a donor.
-Every year 1000 euros of the loan is donated.
+In 2017, the Foundation received an interest-free loan of 5,000 euros from a donor.
+1,000 euros of the loan is donated annually.

 The Foundation has both a current and a savings account.